Markina-Xemein

 Markina-Xemein is a town and municipality located in the province of Biscay, Bizkaia, in the Basque Autonomous Community, also known as the Basque Country, located in northern Spain.
 The origin of the town's name lies in its geographic location.
 The last town in the province of Bizkaia, Markina-Xemein lies between Gipuzkoa and Bizkaia.
 Coming from the Spanish word "marca" meaning "mark", Markina-Xemein marks the location where the Gipuzkoanos (the people of Guipuzcoa province) often battled the Bizkainos (the people of Biscay province).

 The local economy is mostly based on the primary and secondary sectors, with particular relevance for agriculture and cattle herding, timber research and metal industry.
 The metal industry has in fact played an important role in the past, through the development of important weapons in the defense industry.
 Extraction of black marble, known as Nero Marquina (Marmol Negro), also plays an important role in the local economy.
 The high quality of the stone has gained international recognition; it is one of the most important marbles from Spain.

 Markina-Xemein keeps a tight connection with Basque pelota sport; in fact its two walled court or frontón is known as "University of the Pelota", since it is the place where great Basket or Jai Alai pelotaris learnt to play.

 Markina-Xemein's patron saint festival, consecrated to the Virgen del Carmen, takes place in the middle of July.
 Besides, the municipality hosts many fairs and markets all through the year.

 Geography

 Markina-Xemein is located in the north east of Biscay, and it is next to the border with Gipuzkoa.
 Although the village centre is plain, it is surrounded by hills and mountains, most of them 400 to 700 metres high.
 Oiz, located to the southwest, is 1,026 metres high.

 The main river is Artibai, which passes through Markina-Xemein from southwest to northeast.
 Near the village centre, it is joined by another river from the southeast, Urko.

 Markina-Xemein enjoys a mild climate throughout the year, thanks to being located only 10 kilometers from the coast.
 Winters tend to be a little bit cool and wet, but not snowy.
-Although summers are relatively hot, temperatures hardly ever go above 35° Celsius.
-Apart from that, all the seasons are wet and rainy, so yearly rainfall is above 1550 mm.
+Although summers are relatively hot, temperatures hardly ever go above 35 °C. Apart from that, all the seasons are wet and rainy, so yearly rainfall is above 1550 mm.